Skool Review: Features, Benefits & Pricing (2023)

-Posts will then display a gem icon next to them to show that they are special or unique within the course.
+Posts will display a gem icon next to them to show they are special or unique within the course.

 If you’re looking to build a community that rewards members and motivates them to contribute more content, Skool is worth considering.

 Whether you offer coaching programs or need help organizing events, Skool’s Calendar Feature is the perfect tool to help you keep everything in place.

 With a calendar integrated into your platform, you can easily schedule and manage your upcoming events.

 It uses an email marketing system to deliver email notifications about upcoming group calls, webinars, or any other event you add.